MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/sample-controls/data-set-component-canvas.md

 ### Navigation

 Data record navigation can be done with a few extra configurations in the canvas app.
 Component’s `OnSelect` property is bound to `context.parameters.[dataset_property_name].openDatasetItem(entityReference)`.
-User can also use the `context.navigation.openForm` to achieve the same result.

 Using this API along with the `dataset_property_name_selected property`, the user can update the page context with the selected records.
 This works with canvas’s `UpdateContext` and `Navigate` function.